Fundamental Analysis Guides

 • Calculating the ratio helps determine a company’s leverage and financial health.

-• Industry benchmarks are essential for interpreting the ratio’s significance.
+• Industry benchmarks are essential for interpreting the significance of the ratio.

 The ratio varies by industry; hence, it is important to compare it against industry benchmarks.
-A high ratio suggests that a company may have too much debt compared to its earnings, which could hinder its ability to secure new loans or meet financial obligations in challenging economic times.
+A high debt-to-earnings ratio suggests a company may have too much debt relative to its earnings, which could hinder its ability to secure new loans or meet financial obligations during challenging economic times.

 Understanding Debt to EBITDA Ratio